Covid-19: How the Red Cross is helping around the world

 This pandemic has no borders.
-That’s why, in 158 countries, our Red Cross and Red Crescent Societies are working tirelessly to fight the coronavirus outbreak.
+That’s why, in 158 countries, our Red Cross and Red Crescent Societies are working tirelessly to fight the global Covid-19 pandemic.

 Across the world, the Red Cross is helping communities get through the crisis.
 Efforts stretch from Italy, where Red Cross workers have been driving people to hospital in ambulances, to New Zealand, where a Red Cross Virtual Tour is inspiring the country to keep moving in lockdown, while raising funds for the emergency response.